-For patients with a clinical requirement that prevents switching, you can request exceptional coverage of Remicade by submitting a new SA request (HLTH 5380) and clearly identifying why the patient is unable to switch.
+For patients with a clinical requirement that prevents switching, you can request exceptional coverage of Lantus by submitting a new SA request (HLTH 5396) and clearly identifying why the patient is unable to switch.

 Exceptional requests will be reviewed by Special Authority on a case-by-case basis.
-After an initial review by SA pharmacists, any requests requiring additional input will be submitted to the Drug Benefit and Adjudication Advisory Committee for review by a panel of three dermatologists.